darkforest-eth/plugins/content/artifacts/artifactory/README.md

 * Withdraw artifacts once they are unlocked
 * See bonuses of your artifacts
 * Deposit artifacts on your planets
-* Find untaken planets with artifacts and jump to them
+* Find untaken planets with artifacts, jump to them, and capture them with a click